How Long Does Nyquil Last? Duration, Risks, and What to Know

 Key Points

-• The effects of Nyquil usually take effect within 30 minutes and may last up to 6 hours.
+• The effects of NyQuil typically begin within 30 minutes and last 4 to 6 hours, but this may vary based on metabolism.

 NyQuil is an over-the-counter (OTC) medication used to treat symptoms of flu, colds, and other respiratory illnesses, including congestion, sneezing, and coughing.
 NyQuil has several active ingredients with different durations, typically lasting up to 6 hours.[1]